You look at your computer and wink. You wanna? Yeah, I wanna.

 |Krista - about ready to pop with Annabelle!|

 And marketing?
 Really?
-Your agent wants you to prepare to market something?
+You're responsible for getting your book sold TOO?
 How do you do that when you don't even have a published book?

 And yeah, you started that blog.
 Five people visit a week.
 That's a platform right?
 What?
 You need more than that?
 How do I do that when my baby isn't here yet?
 Isn't that the point of the stinkin' blog anyway, to sell books?
 It's too hard.
 You try to get your significant other to do something to help, cook dinner or something to give you time to get all this done, but they just call it a "hobby" and want you to stop belly-aching.